Robustness to incorrect system models in stochastic control: Implications for Data-Driven Learning Methods in Stochastic Control

 Let us briefly discuss the case where a random variable is repeatedly observed, but its probability measure is not known apriori.
 Let $\{(X_i),\, i \in \N \}$ be an $\mathds{X}$-valued i.i.d random variable sequence generated according to some distribution $\mu$.
 Defining for every (fixed) Borel $B \subset \mathds{X}$, and $n \in \mathds{N}$, the empirical occupation measures

 one has $\mu_n(B) \to \mu(B)$ almost surely (a.s$.$) by the strong law of large numbers.
 Also, $\mu_n \to \mu$ weakly with probability one (\cite{Dudley02}, Theorem 11.4.1).
-However, $\mu_n$ can not converge to $\mu$ in total variation, in general.
-On the other hand, if we know that $\mu$ admits a density, we can find estimators to estimate $\mu$ under total variation \cite{Devroye85}.
-In the previous sections, we established robustness results under the convergence of transition kernels in the weak topology and the total variation topology.
+However, $\mu_n$ can not converge to $\mu$ in total variation or setwise, in general.
+On the other hand, if we know that $\mu$ admits a density, we can find estimators to estimate $\mu$ under total variation \cite[Chapter 3]{Devroye85}.
+For a more detailed discussion on convergence of empirical occupation measures see \cite[p.
+1950-1951]{Prior2017}.
+In the previous sections, we established robustness results under the convergence of transition kernels in the topology of weak convergence and total variation.
 We build on these observations next.